 PUBLIC_CREATION => false

 When PUBLIC_CREATION is true, everyone can create identifiers.
-In this case, no ADMIN_USER values are necessary.
+In this case, no IDENTIFIER_CREATION_USERS values are necessary.
 This is the default.

-When PUBLIC_CREATION is false, only the identities listed by ADMIN_USER can create identifiers.
+When PUBLIC_CREATION is false, only the identities listed by IDENTIFIER_CREATION_USERS can create identifiers.

 Administrators listed by the root identifier are by default considered administrators of every identifier in the system.